-He was born about 1810 at St. Charles, Missouri of French ancestry.
-Little is known of his early life but by 1840, he had made his way west and was working as a trapper and trader.
+He was born about 1810 in St. Charles, Missouri, of French ancestry.
+Little is known of his early life, but by 1840, he had made his way west and worked as a trapper and trader.
 In the west, he was better known as “Reshaw,” the French pronunciation of his last name.

-In August 1846, while Richard was in Pueblo, Colorado buying supplies and Bissonette was apparently trading in Indian villages, Fort Bernard was burned to the ground.
+In August 1846, while Richard was in Pueblo, Colorado, buying supplies and Bissonette was trading in Indian villages, Fort Bernard was burned to the ground.
 It was suspected that men at rival Fort John (later Fort Laramie) might have set the fire, but this has never been proved.
-Bissonnette would later rebuild the fort, but Richard moved on and for the next six years, continued to trade in the area.
+Bissonnette would later rebuild the fort, but Richard moved on and, for the next six years, continued to trade in the area.

 In 1846, author and historian Francis Parkman met John Richard and described him:

 He constructed the Ash Point Post, a small one-room trading house, in 1850.
 It was located about ten miles downriver from Fort Bernard, Wyoming.
-This post was short-lived as Richard sold it April 1851.
+This post was short-lived, as Richard sold it in April 1851.

-That same year, Richard, along with several partners, constructed two bridge crossings on the Platte River; one at the mouth of Deer Creek and the other near Fort Laramie.
-Both bridges washed out in 1852 and neither was rebuilt.
+That same year, Richard and several partners constructed two bridge crossings on the Platte River, one at the mouth of Deer Creek and the other near Fort Laramie.
+Both bridges washed out in 1852, and neither was rebuilt.
 But Richard didn’t give up.

 In the fall of 1852, Richard established a trading post several miles downriver of the Platte River crossing near present-day Casper, Wyoming.
-Taking advantage of the traffic along the Oregon–California and Mormon Trails, he began to build a bridge a little bit east of the Mormon Ferry.
-In partnership with Joseph Bissonette, Seth Ward, William Guerrier, Charles Bordeaux, Louis Guinard and William Kenceleur, he built the first successful bridge to span the North Platte River.
+He built a bridge a little bit east of the Mormon Ferry by taking advantage of the traffic along the Oregon–California and Mormon Trails.
+He built the first successful bridge to span the North Platte River in partnership with Joseph Bissonette, Seth Ward, William Guerrier, Charles Bordeaux, Louis Guinard, and William Kenceleur.

-In the meantime, gold had been discovered in Colorado, and John Richard and his brother Joseph established a trading post near Cherry Creek, Colorado in 1858.
-The post was one of the first permanent buildings constructed in the settlement which eventually developed into Denver, Colorado.
-However, Richard’s Cherry Creek Post closed in 1859 and he returned to Wyoming.
+In the meantime, gold had been discovered in Colorado, and John Richard and his brother Joseph established a trading post near Cherry Creek, Colorado, in 1858.
+The post was one of the first permanent buildings constructed in the settlement, eventually developing into Denver, Colorado.
+However, Richard’s Cherry Creek Post closed in 1859, and he returned to Wyoming.

-That same year, Richard’s old partner, Louis Guinard, started building a newer and better bridge at the site of the old Mormon Ferry crossing.
-Completed in the spring of 1860, Guinard’s bridge and trading post became the site of a Pony Express Station and later, a stop of the Overland Mail Company.
-When the transcontinental telegraph line went through the area in 1861, it literally crossed the North Platte River on Guinard’s bridge and his trading post now included a Pacific Telegraph Company Office.
+That same year, Richard’s old partner, Louis Guinard, started building a newer and better bridge at the old Mormon Ferry crossing site.
+Completed in the spring of 1860, Guinard’s bridge and the trading post became the site of a Pony Express Station and, later, a stop of the Overland Mail Company.
+When the transcontinental telegraph line went through the area in 1861, it crossed the North Platte River on Guinard’s bridge, and his trading post now included a Pacific Telegraph Company Office.

-At that time Guinard’s Bridge was referred to as the Upper Platte Bridge and Richard’s was referred to as the Lower Platte Bridge.
-Though Richard’s bridge suffered from the competition, he diversified his interests and continued to work in the fur trade.
+At that time, Guinard’s Bridge was referred to as the Upper Platte Bridge, and Richard’s was referred to as the Lower Platte Bridge.
+Though Richard’s bridge suffered from competition, he diversified his interests and continued to work in the fur trade.
 However, with the constant threat of native hostilities and after Louis Guinard lost his son in an Indian attack, he sold the bridge to Richard by 1864.

 In the meantime, U.S. troops had occupied Guinard’s buildings for three years during the Civil War and called the site Platte Bridge Station.
-The soldiers were tasked with protecting emigrants along the trails and the newly established telegraph lines against raids from Lakota and Cheyenne tribes.
+The soldiers protected emigrants along the trails and the newly established telegraph lines against raids from Lakota and Cheyenne tribes.

-By 1865, increased native hostilities, as well as legal problems with the United States military, Richard sold his post and bridges to the military.
-He and his family then relocated to Rock Creek on the new Overland Trail, which by then was carrying most of the transcontinental traffic.
+By 1865, with increased native hostilities, as well as legal problems with the United States military, Richard sold his post and bridges to the military.
+He and his family then relocated to Rock Creek on the new Overland Trail, carrying most of the transcontinental traffic.

 He was gone before the Battle of Platte Bridge occurred on July 26, 1865, between soldiers and the Indians.
 In the battle, the Reshaw Bridge was partially burned.
 Soon afterward, Fort Caspar was established at the site of Platte Bridge Station.
-During the severe winter of 1866-1867, soldiers at the fort dismantled Richard’s Bridge, as well as many nearby buildings for firewood and building materials.
-Fort Caspar was abandoned in 1867 and almost immediately after the troops were gone, the Indians burned the buildings and the remaining bridge.
+During the severe winter of 1866-1867, soldiers at the fort dismantled Richard’s Bridge and many nearby buildings for firewood and building materials.
+Fort Caspar was abandoned in 1867, and the Indians burned the buildings and the remaining bridge almost immediately after the troops were gone.

-Richard finally settled down on a ranch near Bordeaux, Wyoming, where he raised horses and cattle.
-In November 1875, he, along with a man named Alfred Palladay were on a trading trip to the Sioux, when both men were killed at the Niobrara River crossing.
-California Joe Milner was implicated but it was soon concluded that the perpetrators were Cheyenne Indians.
+Richard finally settled on a ranch near Bordeaux, Wyoming, where he raised horses and cattle.
+In November 1875, he and a man named Alfred Palladay were on a trading trip to the Sioux when both men were killed at the Niobrara River crossing.
+California Joe Milner was implicated, but it was soon concluded that the perpetrators were Cheyenne Indians.